Neper

 The neper (symbol: Np) is a logarithmic unit for ratios of measurements of physical field and power quantities, such as gain and loss of electronic signals.
-The unit's name is derived from the name of John Napier, the inventor of logarithms.
+The unit's name derives from the name of John Napier, the inventor of logarithms.
 As is the case for the decibel and bel, the neper is a unit defined in the international standard ISO 80000.
-It is not part of the International System of Units (SI), but is accepted for use alongside the SI.
+It is not part of the International System of Units (SI).